LiviuCP/goToScriptsPython/README.md

 6.6.
 Adding commands to history based on command string size

 It is possible to setup the minimum number of characters a command should contain in order to be stored into the command history file.
-This is done by setting up the minNrOfCmdChars variable.
-For example by setting minNrOfCmdChars=10 each command with less than 10 characters will be prevented from being included into the command history.
+This is done by setting up the min_command_size variable in commands_settings.py.
+For example by setting min_command_size=10 each command with less than 10 characters will be prevented from being included into the command history.
 The characters include the spaces but not the : character used for entering the command in navigation mode.
 This rule can be bypassed if more spaces are being included in the command (if the command has a single word the spaces should be added before the word).
-An alternative is to set the minimum number of characters to 0.
+An alternative is to set the minimum number of characters to 0 in the settings file.

 For example:
 :echo abcd #will not be included in command history (less than 10 characters - a total of 9, including space, excluding : ) :echo  abcd #will be included in command history (2 spaces this time) :echo #will not be included, no matter how many spaces are entered after echo :      echo #will be included, there is a total of 10 spaces, 6 spaces before the echo word

+Note: this setting does not affect storing the command in the "last executed shell command" buffer which is updated each time a command is executed no matter how many chars the command contains.
+The content of this buffer is volatile and is erased once exiting the goto_app.py script.

+6.7.
+Sensitive commands

+It is possible to mark specific commands as sensitive.
+This is not done via script execution but by manually modifying the value of the sensitive_commands_keywords variable in commands_settings.py by adding a search keyword to the set.
+For example if the keyword is 'rm ' every command containing this string will be marked as sensitive (the space is important as you would not like any command containing this substring (like 'echo permanent' to be added to the sensitive area).
+This functionality is useful for preventing accidental execution of commands that produce irreversible unwanted results.
+Examples of such commands are: rm, rmdir, mv.

+How this actually works:
+- if the user chooses a command from the commands history menu (in execute mode) the script will check if the command string contains one of the substrings that had been added to sensitive_commands_keywords
+- if the command contains (at least) one of these substrings a prompt will be displayed asking the user to confirm the command execution
+- the user should enter y (yes) for confirming and n (no) for declining.
+The option is case insensitive but should be one of these two.
+- if the operation is confirmed the command will get executed, otherwise it will be cancelled

+Note:
+- the functionality is active only when accesing the command from any commands history (persistent, recent, filtered) only in EXECUTE mode.
+It does not get applied in EDIT mode or when manually entering a command from navigation mode by preceding it with the : character.
+- also the functionality does not get applied when repeating the previously executed shell command by entering the special option :- from navigation menu

+I strongly recommend using this option and carefully checking the command string prior to choosing the 'y' option.
+The principle "better safe than sorry" has a good application in this situation.

 7. HANDLING MISSING DIRECTORIES